AmolGirishShah/cs213m/README.md

 These are the data types used for file handling from the fstream library:

-Data type 	Description
+Data type: 	Description</br>

-ofstream 	It is used to create files and write on files.
+ofstream: 	It is used to create files and write on files.</br>

-ifstream 	It is used to read from files.
+ifstream: 	It is used to read from files.</br>

-fstream 	It can perform the function of both ofstream and ifstream which means it can create files, write on files, and read from files.
+fstream: 	It can perform the function of both ofstream and ifstream which means it can create files, write on files, and read from files.</br>
 Add fstream::out to make a txt file that doesnt exist while using file.open

 ### srand()

 See Lec1 code for generating same/different random output

-#include <time.h>
+#include <time.h> </br>

-time_t t;
+time_t t;</br>
 srand((unsigned) time(&t));

 The srand() function in C++ seeds the pseudo random number generator used by the rand() function.
 The seed for rand() function is 1 by default.